 If you don’t have the cash, you can always spread the cost with a 0% credit card deal which might even give you cash back and rewards.
 Just make sure you pay off your balance before the end of the 0% period, otherwise you’ll be charged interest.
 You could also look at getting a cheap loan to help you manage this more expensive time of year.
-The good news is that when you compare loans and credit cards with us, our Smart Search will show you how likely you are to be accepted before you apply, so you can see your chances without harming your credit score.
+The good news is that when you compare loans and credit cards with us, our Eligibility Checker will show you how likely you are to be accepted before you apply, so you can see your chances without harming your credit score.

 If you’ve got some money saved up, make sure it’s working as hard as it can – this isn’t as much hassle as it sounds.
 There are lots of options out there, including traditional savings accounts like instant access accounts, ISAs and fixed rate bonds.
 Don’t forget to check out some high-interest current accounts too, as these can give a good deal as long as you can meet the account criteria.

 If you’re travelling to see friends and family by train this Christmas and New Year, tickets are available now, so you should book as soon as you can.

 That’s because prices increase the closer you get to the date of departure.
 Plus, trains inevitably get very busy around the festive season, so if you get in early you’ll be able to book a seat.

 You should also check out the range of railcards available from National Rail.
 These include Two Together, 16-25, Family & Friends and Senior versions, which offer a third off the price of most tickets in return for a £30 annual payment.